johnpatrickmorgan/FlowStacks/Docs/Nesting FlowStacks.md

 - Both parent and child can push new routes onto the path, and the parent's path will include the ones its child has pushed.
 - Calling `goBackToRoot` from the child will go all the way back to the parent's root screen.
+- The parent is responsible for whether the child should be shown with navigation or not.

 ## Approach 2: Nested FlowStack holds its own state and takes over navigation duties from its parent FlowStack